Disneyland Tiana’s Palace Review

 The Cajun Spiced Half Chicken is on the pricy side at $19.99, but for that price you get a filling meal that tastes great.
 The chicken itself is moist and tender while the cajun spiced rub is flavorful and a unique taste when it comes to Disneyland quick service meals.
 You also get baked macaroni and cheese and coleslaw on the side.

-Available as a side are individual pieces of cornbread for $3.99.
+Available as a side are individual pieces of Buttermilk Cornbread for $3.99.
 These are good and dense pieces of cornbread that are cooked individually in the tins.
 Very tasty.

-Overall Tiana’s Palace has some fantastic items that are a bit on the pricier side, but the taste and quality of ingredients make them worth it compared to other similarly priced quick service restaurants in Disneyland.
+Overall Tiana’s Palace has some great items that are a bit on the pricier side, but the taste and quality of ingredients make them worth it compared to other similarly priced quick service restaurants in Disneyland.
 Hopefully Disney keeps the quality consistent for years to come.
 They have a tendency to let quick service menus slide over time.
-Not so long ago, this location’s previous tenant, French Market, was one of Disneyland’s best restaurants but it slowly descended into mediocrity in the last few years.
+Not so long ago, this location’s previous tenant, French Market, was one of Disneyland’s best restaurants, but it slowly descended into mediocrity in the last few years before it closed.

 Planning a trip to Disneyland?
 See how busy it will be during your visit on our Disneyland Crowd Calendar, which rates every day of the year on a scale of 1 to 10 .
 Also check out our Disneyland Touring Plans.
 These itineraries can show you how to beat the crowds and spend less time in line at your favorite rides.